avityagii/css/Selectors/readme.md

 # id Property

-Assign a unique identifier to a singlr HTML element Use hash(#) method
+Assign a unique identifier to a singlr HTML element.
+Use hash(#) method

 ```
 <style>